dikortis/LetsTalkETC/Episodes/Episode_14.md

-with a really positive vision but also extremely capable and knowledgeable in their various sort of subdomain so great um so I'm very I'm very committed you know to kind of taking these things to the next level and and really you know facilitating this this process so
+with a really positive vision but also extremely capable and knowledgeable in their various sort of subdomain so great so I'm very committed you know to kind of taking these things to the next level and and really you know facilitating this this process so